Flaherty, Ozuna help Cards past Rockies, back into 1st place

+The name switch was part of Major League Baseball’s Players’ Weekend when players could put nicknames on the back of their shirt, along with other uniform changes.

+“It means a lot, it really does,” Flaherty said.
+“Being able to have his name across the back in some type of fashion is something that I really wanted to do.
+It was something that was awesome.”

-ST. LOUIS (AP) — Jack Flaherty pitched six scoreless innings, Marcell Ozuna homered and drove in three runs, and the St. Louis Cardinals beat the Colorado Rockies 8-3 on Friday night.
+Flaherty pitched six scoreless innings and Marcell Ozuna homered and drove in three runs against the Rockies.

 The Cardinals moved back into first place in the NL Central, one-half game ahead of the Chicago Cubs, who lost to Washington earlier Friday.
 The Cardinals have won five of six and 11 of 14.